mariaaallotar/minishell/README.md

 # Minishell

 A simple bash-like shell.
 This is the first pair project of the 42 curiculum.
-[Ethan Berkowitz](https://github.com/ethan-berkowitz) focused on user input and parsing.
+[Ethan Berkowitz](https://github.com/ethan-berkowitz) focused on user input, parsing and variable expansion.
 I focused on everything else.

 ## Features